10up/autoshare-for-twitter/README.md

 1. Upload the entire `/tenup-auto-tweet` directory to the `/wp-content/plugins/` directory.
 2. Activate the plugin
-3. Register post type support for types that should be allowed to auto-share. `add_post_type_support( 'post', 'autoshare-for-twitter' );`
+3. Register post type support for types that should be allowed to autoshare. `add_post_type_support( 'post', 'autoshare-for-twitter' );`

 ## FAQs